serokell/blog-posts/whats-that-typeclass-alternative/article.md

                         (Nothing, rest') -> (Nothing, rest')
 ```

-I won't go into the details of `Applicative` here, as there are [excellent other
+I won't go into the details of `Applicative` here, as there are [excellent
 articles](https://serokell.io/blog/whats-that-typeclass-applicative) on the idea
 and use of applicative functors.
 But with that out of the way, we're finally able
 to define the `Alternative` typeclass for our parser.